ECB to print 1 trillion euro this year to stem coronavirus rout

 Although it will still buy government bonds according to each country’s shareholding in the bank, the so-called capital key, the ECB said it would be flexible and may deviate from this rule.

-This was seen as a hint that it will not tolerate the surge in yield spreads between euro zone members seen in Italy and Greece in recent days.
+This was seen as a clear indication that it will not tolerate the surge in yield spreads between euro zone members seen in Italy and Greece in recent days.

+Euro zone officials, who were critical of the ECB’s stimulus measures last week, rushed to the bank’s support this time, with French President Emmanuel Macron leading the way.

 The purchases will also include for the first time debt from Greece, which has been shut out of ECB buys because of its low credit rating.

+Greek finance minister Christos Staikouras said the decision made about 12 billion euros in Greek government debt eligible for purchases, a vital support for a country that relies heavily on tourism income.

-Crucially, the ECB said it was prepared to increase the size and duration of its purchases if necessary and review any constraint that stand in its way - a likely reference to a cap on owning more than a third of any country’s debt.
+Crucially, the ECB said it was prepared to increase the size and duration of its purchases if necessary and review any constraints that stand in its way - a likely reference to a cap on owning more than a third of any country’s debt.

 “Provided the fiscal response continues to build up, this looks like a game-changer for the euro area economy and markets,” Frederik Ducrozet, a strategist at Pictet Wealth Management, said.